 How unbelievably naive!
 I have listed here just some of the reasons staff may have for ‘lying’ and there are more.
 The most obvious being the perverse incentives that the new funding from SEND (outlined more here).

 I have no doubt that this practice isn’t uncommon.
 It seems to be an open secret.
 Other professionals know and I wonder what they think about it?
 If they think about it?
 If it’s all too difficult to think about?

 Is there anything that professionals outside of teaching can do in fact?
-I wonder if the they understand how crippling it feels?
+I wonder if they understand how crippling it feels?
 Are they worried complaints will be made about them?
-That they won’t be able to help children in the future if the make ripples in the more complex cases now?
+That they won’t be able to help children in the future if they make ripples in the more complex cases now?

 To anyone who is still wondering about ‘smoke and fire’, just to let you know that another social care assessment was carried out whilst Peter was in hospital – to inform the EHCP.
 No concerns were raised.
 The Tier 4 CAMHS consultant was very clear also.
 There.
 Are.
 No. Concerns.

 Don’t forget to sign up to follow our blog if you wish the receive notice each time a new one is published.

 If you have found this post helpful and you think others may too, please click one of the share buttons below

 Like this blog?
 To see more of our blog posts please click here